Storika Logo

 Activity metrics capture whether the campaign executed as planned.
 They are operational, not strategic, but they are the foundation everything else depends on.

-- Content types.
-What formats — Reels, static posts, Stories, TikToks, YouTube Shorts — were created?
+• Content types.
+What formats were created: Reels, static posts, Stories, TikToks, or YouTube Shorts?

 Engagement metrics tell you whether the content connected with the creator's audience.
 They are the bridge between “we ran a campaign” and “the campaign worked.”